-The streets of Tinos - credits: Georgios Tsichlis/Shutterstock.com
+The uneven little streets of Tinos - credits: Georgios Tsichlis/Shutterstock.com

 4. For its beautiful villages.
-Beyond Chora, the church of Panagia, and the crowds of faithful believers, the beautiful and well-preserved villages of Tinos await the visitor who wants to discover the authentic side of the island.
-Exploring these charming settlements, where time has stopped and tradition prevails, is an experience not to be missed if you are on this beautiful Cycladic island.
+Beyond Chora, the church of Panagia, and the crowds of faithful believers, the beautiful and well-preserved villages of Tinos island await the visitor who wants to discover the authentic side of the island.

 5. For its delectable cuisine.
-The visitor of Tinos has the opportunity to taste on the one hand the traditional Cycladic cuisine, and on the other hand, the special Tinian dishes with the local pure ingredients produced by the island.
+The visitor of Tinos island has the opportunity to taste, on the one hand, the traditional Cycladic cuisine and, on the other hand, the special Tinian dishes with the local pure ingredients produced by the island.
 Tinos has the ability to offer locals and visitors genuine and pure traditional products.

-The only way to reach the stunning island of Tinos is by boat, as the island doesn’t have its own airport.
+The only way to reach the stunning Tinos is by boat, as the beautiful island doesn’t have its own airport and cannot connect with Athens airport.
 There are two ports from where you can take the ferry to Tinos.
 Starting from the port of Piraeus, the journey to the island takes about 5.30 hours.

 Alternatively, you can take the speedboats that depart both from the port of Piraeus and the port of Rafina.
 The trip takes about 3,5 hours from Piraeus, while from Rafina it lasts between 2 and 4 hours, depending on the type of ship.

-Tinos also has regular connections with other Cycladic islands, such as Syros, Mykonos, Naxos, Paros, and Andros.
-Please keep in mind that routes to and from Tinos, increase during the summer months.
+Tinos also has regular connections with a few Greek islands, specifically the Cyclades islands, such as Syros, Mykonos, Naxos, Paros, and Andros.
+Please keep in mind that routes to and from Tinos island increase during the summer months.